jorgeMFS/HYMET/README.md

    - The environment will already be set up with all dependencies installed.
    - Run the tool as needed.

-### 3. Installation with Conda
+### 4. Installation with Conda Environment File

-If you prefer using Conda, follow these steps:
+If you cloned the repository, you can create a Conda environment from the included file:

 1. **Create the Conda Environment**:
    ```bash